slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

   - This ensures tests fail loudly when FFmpeg is started inappropriately, while allowing explicit opt-in.
 - [S19.13] **Supervisor start() completion guarantee**:
   Upon return from `start()`, the supervisor state as observable via `get_state()` MUST be BOOTING (not RESTARTING and not FAILED), regardless of any asynchronous stderr/stdout events during initialization.
 Subsequent failure detection may transition the state away from BOOTING immediately after `start()` returns, but callers are guaranteed to see BOOTING at least once.
-- [S19.14] **Deferred failure handling during STARTING**:
+- [S19.14] **Deferred failure handling during the initial STARTING window**:
-  If a liveness or process failure is detected while `state == STARTING`, failure handling MUST be queued or deferred. `start()` MUST complete the transition to BOOTING first per [S19.13], after which deferred failure processing MAY proceed normally and transition the state to RESTARTING or FAILED according to [S13].
+  - If any liveness or process failure is detected while `state == STARTING` during the initial `start()` call, failure handling MUST be queued or deferred.
+  - `start()` MUST complete the transition to BOOTING first per [S19.13].
+After state has become BOOTING (and `start()` has returned), any deferred failures MUST be processed immediately, transitioning to RESTARTING or FAILED according to [S13].
+  - This deferral rule applies ONLY while `state == STARTING` in the initial startup.
+It MUST NOT be applied to the BOOTING state or to restart attempts.
+During BOOTING and all restarts, failures (including EOF, process_exit, and startup_timeout) MUST be handled immediately by [S13].
 - [S19.15] **Method boundary neutrality**: The startup sequence in [S19] specifies observable behavior, not internal method boundaries.
 Implementations MAY distribute these steps across `start()`, `_start_encoder_process()`, restart workers, or other helpers, provided that:
   - From the outside, the sequence of process spawn, initial silence write, non-blocking configuration, drain-thread startup, BOOTING state entry, and first-frame timing behaves as specified.
   - Tests MUST target the behavior (state transitions, timing, logging, restart semantics), not the presence of a specific private method or call graph.